Play Dungeon Game with DP

 ?

-This is because when the knight reaches B
+Because when the knight reaches B

-, the health remains 1.
+, the health value remains 1.

 If the knight insists on going through C